-As the father of nine, I can tell you that I sometimes know what my children need before they ask.
+As the father of twelve, I can tell you that I sometimes know what my children need before they ask.
 However, what I as an earthly father only sometimes know, our eternal Father always knows.
 Which inevitably leads to the question: If God knows what we need before we even ask, why bother asking at all?

 First, it is crucial to recognize that supplication should not be seen as the sole sum and substance of prayers.
 Far from merely being a means of presenting our daily requests to God, prayer is a means of pursuing a dynamic relationship with him.